Lamden/docs/docs/develop/blockservice/installation.md

 nano .env
 ```

-Use these values from Arko Mainnet
+Use these values for Arko Mainnet

 ```bash
 NETWORK=mainnet